-I began ‘properly’ running three years ago whilst on holiday in Majorca, tentatively running along the beach as the sun rose each morning.
+I began ‘properly’ running over four years ago whilst on holiday in Majorca, tentatively running along the beach as the sun rose each morning.
 I hadn’t a clue what I was doing but just knew I loved it!
 Since then I’ve completed three marathons, my favourite being London in 2019 for Tommy’s, the baby charity, which was simply extraordinary and utterly epic!
-I’m Mum to three young children, including a little Spring 2020 lockdown baby girl, and I’m currently enjoying a return to running postpartum; you’ll see me round Roath Lake a lot as I build back up the distance, please wave hello if you do!
-I’m not sure my running goals for 2021 as yet but hoping to sneak in a race or two, some trails and perhaps even marathon distances again.
+I’ve since gone on to complete four ultra marathons, phenomenal experiences each of them.
+I’m Mum to three young children, and love buggy running with our little toddler.
+Providing she has plenty of snacks and gets to sing a few of her favourite nursery rhymes en route she’s a big fan too!
+Meanwhile you’ll find our eldest two enjoying Junior Parkrun on a Sunday, hopefully they’ve caught the running bug too.

 Being part of She Runs: Cardiff is a privilege; I’ve met so many lovely, inspiring women who share my joy for running.
 I’m part of the social media team on the committee for SRC, as well as one of the run organisers, sharing the organisation of the weekly group runs and virtual run club.
-And in ‘real life’ I work at Velindre Cancer Centre as a nurse specialist.
+And in ‘real life’ I work as a cancer nurse specialist.

 Role: Social Media Team & Website Co-ordinator.
 Qualified LiRF.